natesymer/FHSTwitterEngine/README.markdown

 `FHSTwitterEngine` can:

-- Authenicate using OAuth and/or xAuth.
+- Authenticate using OAuth and/or xAuth.
 - Make a request to just about every API endpoint.

 Why you should use `FHSTwitterEngine`: